 The institutional setting is a key component of a successful MRV system.
 Information on key performance indicators and parameters can be dispersed among a number of different institutions.
+Given the wide
-Given the wide variety of data needed for impact assessment and the number of different stakeholders involved, strong institutional arrangements serve an important function.
-Institutions play a central role in collecting, processing and reporting relevant data.
-The institutional arrangements also depend on the scope of the MRV and whether it is of national or subnational actions (e.g., cities).
-Countries may already have institutional arrangements in place to conduct these activities.
-Where this is the case, they can consider expanding their MRV system to monitor the impact of pricing policies.

-A technical coordinator, coordinating team or body is often assigned to lead MRV processes in which responsibilities have been delegated to different institutions.
-Since data can be widely dispersed between these institutions, the coordinating body oversees the procedures for data collection, management and reporting.
-Users may find it helpful to identify, inform and consult stakeholders when setting up the coordination team and planning the assessment.
-Refer to the ICAT Stakeholder Participation Guidance for guidance on identifying and understanding stakeholders (Chapter 5), forming multi-stakeholder bodies (Chapter 6), providing information to stakeholders (Chapter 7), designing and conducting consultations (Chapter 8) and engaging in general with stakeholders throughout the entire impact assessment process.

-The establishment of a data clearing house, or a virtual repository that collects and stores data, has proven useful for data management in several countries.
-In many cases, the clearing house is integrated into the country's statistical bureau.
-The coordinating body may also oversee technical and institutional capacity building and monitor QC/QA standards with other participating institutions.
-This collaboration aims to maximise synergies, enhance efficiency and streamline the work between the institutions involved.
+- variety of data needed for impact assessment and the number of different stakeholders involved, strong - institutional arrangements serve an important function.
+Institutions play a central role in collecting, - 24 processing and reporting relevant data.
+The institutional arrangements also depend on the scope of the - 25 MRV and whether it is of national or subnational actions (e.g., cities).
+Countries may already have - 26 institutional arrangements in place to conduct these activities.
+Where this is the case, they can consider - 27 expanding their MRV system to monitor the impact of pricing policies. - A technical coordinator, coordinating team or body is often assigned to lead MRV processes in which - 29 responsibilities have been delegated to different institutions.
+Since data can be widely dispersed between - 30 these institutions, the coordinating body oversees the procedures for data collection, management and - 31 reporting.
+Users may find it helpful to identify, inform and consult stakeholders when setting up the - 32 coordination team and planning the assessment.
+Refer to the ICAT Stakeholder Participation Guide for - 33 guidance on identifying and understanding stakeholders (Chapter 5), forming multi-stakeholder bodies - 34 (Chapter 6), providing information to stakeholders (Chapter 7), designing and conducting consultations - 35 (Chapter 8) and engaging in general with stakeholders throughout the entire impact assessment process. - 36 The establishment of a data clearing house, or a virtual repository that collects and stores data, has - 37 proven useful for data management in several countries.
+In many cases, the clearing house is integrated - 38 into the country's statistical bureau.
+The coordinating body may also oversee technical and institutional

-Where strong institutional arrangements do not yet exist, countries can determine and strengthen a governmental body to ensure it has the adequate capacity and authority to be responsible for the MRV system and establish appropriate legal arrangements.
-Institutional mandates help to strengthen the procedures and the system, and may also help secure funding from the government to ensure the continuity of the process.
-Users can refer to the UNFCCC Toolkit on Establishing Institutional Arrangements for National Communications and Biennial Update Reports, as well as Table 6 in the Reference Document on Measurement, Reporting and Verification in the Transport Sector, for support on establishing or improving the institutional arrangements for a robust MRV system.
+- 1 capacity building and monitor QC/QA standards with other participating institutions.
+This collaboration - 2 aims to maximize synergies, enhance efficiency and streamline the work between the institutions - 3 involved. - 4 Where strong institutional arrangements do not yet exist, countries can determine and strengthen a - 5 governmental body to ensure it has the adequate capacity and authority to be responsible for the MRV - 6 system and establish appropriate legal arrangements.
+Institutional mandates help to strengthen the - 7 procedures and the system, and may also help secure funding from the government to ensure the - 8 continuity of the process.
+Users can refer to the UNFCCC Toolkit on Establishing Institutional - 9 Arrangements for National Communications and Biennial Update Reports12, as well as Table 6 in the - 10 Reference Document on Measurement, Reporting and Verification in the Transport Sector, for support on - 11 establishing or improving the institutional arrangements for a robust MRV system.

-&lt;sup>10 Available at: http://unfccc.int/files/national\reports/non- annex\i\natcom/training\material/methodological\documents/application/pdf/unfccc\mda-toolkit\131108\ly.pdf.
+12 Available at: http://unfccc.int/files/national_reports/non- annex_i_natcom/training_material/methodological_documents/application/pdf/unfccc_mda-toolkit_131108_ly.pdf.

-4. USING THE GUIDANCE
+1 4.
+USING THE METHODOLOGY

-This chapter provides an overview of the steps involved in assessing the GHG impacts of pricing policies, and outlines assessment principles that are intended to help guide the assessment.
+- 2 This chapter provides an overview of the steps involved in assessing the GHG impacts of pricing policies, - 3 and outlines assessment principles that are intended to help guide the assessment.

-• Base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy
+Base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy

-4.1 Overview of steps
+5 4.1 Overview of steps

-This guidance is organised according to the steps a user follows in assessing the impacts of a pricing policy.
+- 6 This methodology is organized according to the steps a user follows in assessing the impacts of a pricing - 7 policy.
 See Figure 4.1 for an overview of steps.
-Depending on when the guidance is applied and the approach chosen, users skip certain chapters.

-Figure 4.1: Overview of steps
+Depending on when the methodology is applied and the - 8 approach chosen, users skip certain chapters. - 9 Figure 4.1: Overview of steps